Account Holds

 • If you are a transfer student, send your transcripts and verify transfer credit has been posted to your record.

-• If you are just taking a few classes and are non-degree seeking and have met the pre-requisites elsewhere, please contact your counselor or advisor as they can potentially lift the hold for you.
+• If you are just taking a few classes and are non-degree seeking and have met the pre-requisites elsewhere, please contact your Advisor as they can potentially lift the hold for you.

 If you have been placed on Academic Suspension you are no longer eligible to register for classes for at least the semester following your suspension.